Green-Software-Foundation/if-docs/docs/reference/features.md

   ```yaml
   'input-parameter': '= 2 * carbon'
   ```
-  This expression evaluates the multiplication of `2` by the value of the `carbon` parameter.
+  This expression evaluates the multiplication of `2` by the value of the `carbon` parameter from the input.
 - Arithmetic operations between two constants can also be defined without using the equal sign (`=`):
   ```yaml
   coefficient: 2 * 2
   ```
   This expression evaluates the multiplication of `2` by `2` directly.
-- If the parameter's name contains symbols, it should be placed in the quotes.
+- If the parameter name contains symbols, it should be placed in the quotes.
 The expresion should look like:
   ```yaml
   output-parameter: '= 2 * "carbon-product"'
   ```